realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

   - ### BIG IDEA — Are there ways to organize the work of discovering solutions and designing software that are better than others?

   - ### Agile
+    - Great start, good and useful concepts, but...
-    - Was soon co-opted into "Agile®™ Certification®™ Business."
+    - Widely misunderstood, misapplied, and soon co-opted into "Agile®™ Certification®™ Business."
   - ### Scrum
     - What worked in car production is likely to have the same success in software development?
 Nope.
     - Scrum is a "production management" methodology that was developed for managing the production of cars, and it